-From Year 7 at Wadebridge School, you have been encouraged to think about the choices which are available to you after Year 11, from academic and applied qualifications such as A levels and Diplomas to job related study such as Technical Qualifications, Apprenticeships and Traineeships.
-You will continue to receive careers education, information, advice and guidance through your Personal Development and tutor time programmes until the end of Year 11.
-There will also be visits from local colleges and other training providers to discuss different types of qualifications and training available at 16.
-Additional support and guidance is provided by our external Careers Advisor, who is in school on a regular basis.
-The careers advisor also attends the Year 8, Year 9, Year 10 and Year 11 Parents' Evenings and can provide one to one advice where necessary.
+From Year 7 you have been encouraged to think about the choices which are available to you after Year 11, from academic and applied qualifications such as A levels and Diplomas to job related study such as T-Levels, Apprenticeships and Traineeships.
+You will continue to receive careers education, information, advice and guidance through your PSHCE and tutor time programmes in Key Stage 4.
+There will also be visits from local colleges and training providers to discuss different types of qualifications and training available at 16.
+Additional support and guidance are provided by our Careers Advisor, who is in school on a regular basis.
+The careers advisor also attends the Year 8, 9, 10 and 11 Parents' Evenings and can provide one to one advice where necessary.